 Maryville is a medium-sized city located in the state of Tennessee.
 With a population of 28,464 people and 14 constituent neighborhoods, Maryville is the 25th largest community in Tennessee.

 Maryville real estate is some of the most expensive in Tennessee, although Maryville house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Maryville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Maryville is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Maryville who work in sales jobs (13.37%), management occupations (12.96%), and office and administrative support (12.90%).
+There are especially a lot of people living in Maryville who work in office and administrative support (13.88%), sales jobs (13.64%), and management occupations (12.30%).

-The population of Maryville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.11% of adults in Maryville have a bachelor's degree or even advanced degree.
+The education level of Maryville citizens is very high relative to the national average among all cities (21.84%): 35.22% of adults in Maryville have a bachelor's degree or even advanced degree.

 The most common language spoken in Maryville is English.
 Other important languages spoken here include Spanish and Japanese.